realm-js/realm-js/README.md

 ## Using Bridges
 Sometimes you need to have your code encapsulated.
 Say, secured calls involving authentication;
-In this case, bridge most is the most suitable case.
+In this case, bridge is the most suitable case.

 Before proceeding, you need to install realm-router (it will actually proxy frontend requests) Set up you express application like so: